jwngr/seer/README.md

+**THIS PROJECT IS ARCHIVED.
+IT IS NOT UNDER ACTIVE DEVELOPMENT.
+FEEL FREE TO FORK IT!**

 # Seer ![GitHub Seer Logo - Green Eye](./src/images/greenEye.ico)

 Seer is an open-source dashboard to help you manage your GitHub organization's public repositories.